VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

-In the left panel of Figure \ref{fig:clump_formation}, we compare the clustered mass fractions of high-$z$ galaxies (colored symbols, \citealt{Vanzella2022,Adamo2024,Bradley2024,Bradac2025,Fujimoto2025,Messa2025b,Vanzella2025, Claeyssens2025}; This work) with cluster mass fractions of local galaxies (gray symbols; dwarfs \citealt{Adamo2011,Calzetti2015,Cook2023} and M31 \citealt{Johnson2016}).
+In the left panel of Figure \ref{fig:clump_formation}, we compare the clustered mass fractions of high-$z$ galaxies (colored symbols; \citealt{Vanzella2022,Adamo2024,Bradley2024,Bradac2025,Claeyssens2025,Fujimoto2025,Messa2026,Vanzella2026}; this work) with cluster mass fractions of local galaxies (gray symbols; blue compact dwarfs (BCDs): \citealt{Ostlin2001,Adamo2011} and low-mass dwarfs: \citealt{Calzetti2015,Cook2023}).
 We derive the clustered mass fraction, dividing the sum of the clump/cluster masses by total galaxy mass.
-For the Misty Moons, the probability distributions of the mass fractions pile up near unity, we obtain $1\sigma$ lower limits of $79\%$ for ID1 and $93\%$ for ID2.
-For the cluster mass fraction of the Cook et al. sample, we first calculate cluster masses by multiplying cluster formation rate of CFR ($1-100$ Myr) in Table 4 of \citet{Cook2023} by $100$ Myr.
+For the Misty Moons, the probability distributions of the mass fractions pile up near unity.
+We thus obtain $1\sigma$ lower limits of $90\%$ for ID1 and $78\%$ for ID2, using the total stellar masses derived from the total isophotal fluxes.
+While the isophotal regions include light from a diffuse component that may contain older stellar populations, this contribution could be overwhelmed by the light from young star-forming clumps, which is known as stellar outshining (e.g., \citealt{Narayanan2024}).
+Since the stellar outshining may lead to an underestimate of the total stellar mass, we also derive the clump mass fractions of the Misty Moons, using diffuse fluxes explicitly estimated from the \texttt{Galfit} fitting (Section \ref{subsec:clump}).
+The resulting clump mass fractions are $54_{-24}^{+42}$\% for ID1 and $44_{-23}^{+38}$\% for ID2.
+The differences of the estimates from those derived with the total isophotal fluxes are within factor of two, which does not change our conclusion based on differences by orders of magnitude.
+In the following discussion, we adopt the mass fractions based on the total isophotal fluxes as fiducial results of the Misty Moons because the stellar masses estimated from the diffuse fluxes have larger uncertainties due to their low surface brightnesses.
+For the cluster mass fractions of the Cook et al. sample, we first calculate cluster masses by multiplying cluster formation rate of CFR ($1-100$ Myr) in Table 4 of \citet{Cook2023} by $100$ Myr.
 We then obtain the cluster mass fractions, dividing the cluster masses by total masses presented in \citet{Calzetti2015}.
-Similarly, we derive the mass fraction of luminous blue compact (Haro11 and ESO338) and M31 galaxies from \cite{Adamo2011,Johnson2016}, using galaxy masses from \cite{Ostlin2001, Tamm2012}, respectively.
-In gathered sample at all redshift, we compare the recent (within few hundreds Myr) mass formed in clustered (star clusters/clump) systems versus the total mass of the galaxy.
-The high-$z$ galaxies have approximately two to three order higher mass fractions ($\gtrsim30\%$) than that measured in local galaxies ($\lesssim1\%$).
-The high mass fraction is emerging to be a preferred in the lower-mass galaxies at high-$z$ \citep{Adamo2025}, as shown in the increasing mass fraction for lower stellar mass (black star symbols in the left panel of Figure \ref{fig:clump_formation}; \citealt{Claeyssens2025}).
-Occasionally, due to accretions or merger events, local dwarf galaxies experience an increase in high-pressure and SFR density resulting in the formation of massive star clusters, yet these events take place in a system where the stellar mass is anyway dominated by stellar populations formed over an Hubble time.
-In contrast, for high-$z$ low-mass galaxies, star-forming clumps and star clusters dominate the mass budget of the entire systems.
+Similarly, we derive the mass fraction of luminous BCDs (Haro11 and ESO338) from \citet{Adamo2011}, using galaxy masses from \citet{Ostlin2001}.
+In the gathered sample at all redshifts, we effectively compare the recently formed mass (within few hundreds Myr) in clustered (star clusters/clump) systems to the total mass of the galaxy.
+The high-$z$ galaxies have approximately two to three dex higher mass fractions ($\gtrsim30\%$) than that measured in local galaxies ($\lesssim1\%$).
+Such high mass fractions are emerging as a preferred trait in lower-mass galaxies at high-$z$ \citep{Adamo2025}, as shown by the increasing mass fraction for lower stellar mass (black star symbols in the left panel of Figure \ref{fig:clump_formation}; \citealt{Claeyssens2025}).
+Occasionally, due to accretions or merger events, local dwarf galaxies experience an increase in gas pressure and SFR density, resulting in the formation of massive star clusters.
+However, these events take place in a system where the stellar mass is typically dominated by stellar populations formed over a long timescale.
+In contrast, for high-$z$ low-mass galaxies, star-forming clumps and star clusters dominate the stellar mass budget of the entire systems.
 In other words, high-$z$ low-mass clumpy galaxies might be in a totally different star formation mode, dominated by top down clustered star formation \citep{Elmegreen2018}.